 I was facing North, the sun was rising and emitting its brilliant rays from the East.
 I positioned myself on the Northeast corner of Albany Street and Washington Street and clicked six frames.
 Each time something magical occurred, I felt a meaning behind it.
 Think about it, Albany is the capital of New York and Washington the capital of the United States.
 It is surreal unusual coincidences like these in connection with this iconic image that hidden meanings, and messages behind them can literally fill a book.
 The sequence of these events is what makes this photograph more than just an iconic image, STEEL STANDING is a transcendental message.

-“STEEL STANDING simultaneously serves as a memorial that we never forget those whose lives were taken on 9/11 and at the same time there is no better way to honor those lost than to faithfully translate its’ inherent profound message into a unique and original universal symbol of hope”.
+“STEEL STANDING simultaneously serves as a memorial that we never forget those whose lives were taken on 9/11 and at the same time there is no better way to honor those lost than to faithfully translate its’ inherent profound message into a unique and original universal symbol of inspiration and hope”.

 STEEL STANDING’s vision is that it’s inspirational message transcend humanity to encourage peaceful behavior and provide families, loved ones and friends with the necessary motivation to maintain courage and strength throughout whatever challenges they may be faced with.